MartinTCode/JavaFullStackLibrary/docs/System Boundaries/systemBoundaries.md

 - **Barcode Search**: A quick function for scanning or entering barcodes to delete copies of items directly will be implemented in later versions.
 - **Journal Categorization**: Expanded fields for journal categorization will be considered in future versions, requiring a less tightly coupled database design.
 - **Filter Functionality**: Search filters will be implemented in a later project cycle to enhance search capabilities.
+- **Database Indexing**: Indexing in the database will not be included in the current version due to time limitations.
+However, we recognize its importance for improving query performance and plan to implement it in a future version.

 ---